looptailG/musescore-22edo-tuner/README.md

 ![image](https://github.com/looptailG/musescore-22edo-tuner/assets/99362337/baf955eb-6bee-4f99-80e2-a97f7f19d70e)

+See [here](https://github.com/looptailG/musescore-22edo-tuner/wiki/Supported-Accidentals) for a list of every supported accidental.

 ## Usage
 - If the score contains transposing instruments, ensure that the score is being displayed at concert pitch.
 If it's not, the notes of transposing instruments will not be tuned correctly.
 - If you want to tune only a portion of the score, select it before running the plugin.
 If nothing is selected, the entire score will be tuned.